react-navigation/react-navigation.github.io/website/versioned_docs/version-5.x/troubleshooting.md

 ## I'm getting an error "Unable to resolve module" after updating to the latest version

-This might happen for 2 reasons:
+This might happen for 3 reasons:

-- Incorrect cache of Metro bundler
+### Stale cache of Metro bundler
-- Missing peer dependency

-If the module points to a local file (i.e. the name of the module starts with `./`), then it's probably due to incorrect cache.
+If the module points to a local file (i.e. the name of the module starts with `./`), then it's probably due to stale cache.
 To fix this, try the following solutions.

 If you're using Expo, run: